Can Medicaid Benefits be Transferred from State-to-State?

 Know, in advance, the eligibility requirements (functional and financial) in the state in which you or your loved one is currently residing and in the state in which one is relocating.
 As mentioned above, these requirements are not necessarily consistent across states.
 Nor is the way a state determines one’s level of care need consistent.
 Furthermore, retroactive coverage may not be available in all states.
 Prior to moving, call the local Medicaid office in the area in which one is relocating for information.
 Please bear in mind, there are many different Medicaid coverage groups.
 Therefore, make sure to enquire about the correct coverage group.
 One can also view state by state Medicaid financial eligibility criteria here.

 Have a Functional Assessment Done

-It can also be extremely helpful to having a functional assessment completed in the state in which one is considering relocating.
+It can also be extremely helpful to have a functional assessment completed in the state in which one is considering relocating.
 Do this prior to canceling one’s Medicaid benefits in one’s current state of residence.
 If one is not functionally eligible in the new state, one may want to reconsider the move or consider relocating to a state with less strict functional requirements.